-Responses to the Royal Commission’s information requests are coordinated by the Crown Response Secretariat.
-The Secretariat helps ensure that government agencies provide information in a consistent way, and on time, and it helps agencies compile their responses.
+Responses to the Royal Commission’s information requests are coordinated by the Crown Response Unit.
+The Unit helps ensure that government agencies provide information in a consistent way, and on time, and it helps agencies compile their responses.
 It also helps identify information that the Royal Commission might need, and helps the Royal Commission find the agency holding the information they seek.

 Yes – as well as answering the Royal Commission’s information requests, the Crown also voluntarily provides it with other relevant information.
-For example, the Secretariat compiled a State care Timeline for the Royal Commission, which summarises the main institutional and legislative care changes since early last century.
+For example, the Crown Response Unit compiled a State care Timeline for the Royal Commission, which summarises the main institutional and legislative care changes since early last century.

 As of 30 June 2020, approximately 5,000 documents have been supplied directly to the Royal Commission, and another 50,000 documents have been made available for the Royal Commission to inspect so it can determine items of interest.
 These numbers will rise significantly over the coming three years, given that the Royal Commission is still in its early stages.

 The Royal Commission usually requests information from the Crown by issuing a “Notice to Produce” under Section 20 of the Inquiries Act 2013.
 These are compulsory orders and cover all relevant information within their scope.